-In The Kingmaker, Lauren Greenfield continues to delve deep in the theme of excess and its consequences by documenting Imelda Marcos, the First Lady to former Philippine President Ferdinand Marcos.
+In The Kingmaker, Lauren Greenfield delves deep into the themes of excess and its consequences by documenting Imedla Marcos: the First Lady to former Philippine P resident Fedinand Marcos. continues to delve deep in the theme of excess and its consequences by documenting Imelda Marcos, the First Lady to former Philippine President Ferdinand Marcos.

-Imelda, alongside her husband Ferdinand, has been notorious for corrupting millions of dollars in favor of an extravagant lifestyle over dealing with the actual grounded realities the Philippines have been gravely facing at the time.
-The documentary documents their family’s meteoric rise and downfall.
+Imelda, alongside her husband Ferdinand, has been notorious for corrupting millions of dollars in favor of an extravagant lifestyle, rather than deal with the grave realities facing the Philippine people.
+The Kingmker documents the first family throughout their meteoric rise and downfall.

-At times eye-opening, The Kingmaker was a worthy follow-up to Greenfield’s The Queen of Versailles and Generation Wealth, two films that have explored the dangers of overindulgence.
-Here, she showed how the Marcos family can be the epitome of overindulgence, fueled by their continued fight for greater triumphs.
+Eye-opening and provocative, The Kingmaker is a worthy follow-up to Greenfield’s The Queen of Versailles and Generation Wealth, two films that have likewise explored the dangers of overindulgence.
+Here, she shows how the Marcos family can be the epitome of overindulgence, fueled by their continued fight for greater triumphs.

-The Kingmaker is an excellent observation of how we should approach our truths.
+The Kingmaker is an excellent observation of how best to approach our own truths.
 It is a powerful protest that is extremely essential in our current times.
 A must-watch.